marcus-38/ProjectTemplate/README.md

 2. make sure you have the correct architecture in premake5.lua
 3. change project name, app name (if you want)
-4. init.py will check which type of system you have and set accordingly For Windows you can double click setup.bat instead
+4. init.py will check which type of system you have and set accordingly
 ```
 py.exe init.py
 ```

+## Windows
+For Windows and Visual Studio there are two bat-files you can use:
+- win-setup.bat - will install conan, download premake and configure everything for Visual Studio
+- win-clean.bat - will delete all generated files and directories

 ## TODO:
 - [x] setup premake